 In addition to housing a large collection of ancient Mayan ruins, the Selva Maya is one of the largest remaining strongholds of endangered mammals such as jaguar and tapir and is an important biological corridor for a wide variety of species.
 Opwall is based in the Calakmul Biosphere Reserve (CBR) located in the Yucatan Peninsula.
 CBR is a UNESCO World Heritage Site of both culture and nature – a prestigious award that only 32 reserves in the world have received.
 In conjunction with the reserve management team and their project partners Pronatura Peninsula de Yucatan, Operation Wallacea has developed ecotourism and sustainable agriculture projects with local Mayan communities in the buffer zone of the reserve so that they can live in harmony with the forest ecosystem.
 The data collected by students is being used to monitor the efficacy of these projects in protecting the forest and its wildlife and to increase our knowledge of the abundance, diversity and distribution of large mammals, birds, bats, butterflies, reptiles and amphibians.

 The second week of the expedition will be run from the marine research site operated by Operation Wallacea in Akumal, a popular tourist spot due to the beautiful beaches, coral reefs and permanent presence of turtles.
 Tourism provides income for local fishing communities that were previously over-fishing the reefs, but tourism is having a huge impact on the marine ecosystem.
 The primary aim of the Operation Wallacea project is to assess the impact of tourism on the reefs, seagrasses and turtle population and to provide guidelines for sustainable dive and snorkel based tourism.
 During this week students will mainly be completing dive training or the reef ecology course (if already dive certified or only snorkelling), but will also contribute to ongoing data collection.
-During in-water practicals (diving or snorkelling) students will assist with abundance surveys of lionfish (an invasive species), sea urchins (important grazers that maintain coral health) and sea grasses (food supply for the resident turtles).
+During in-water practicals (diving or snorkelling) students could assist with coral reef surveys and sea grass assessment quadrats (food supply for the resident turtles).

 The teams will spend their time in the jungle field camps distributed across the Calakmul Reserve, with a day visit to a Mayan archaeological site.
 During their week in the Mayan jungle the students will complete activities as follows: